dmotitsk/coursera/README.md

 * -v or --verbose - be verbose (the same as -l info) (optional)
 * -l or --logging - use specified logging level (optional)
 * -f or --force - override existing files (optional)
-* -e or --escape - escape files and directory names (important for Windows) (optional)
+* -e or --escape - escape file and directory names (important for Windows) (optional)

 ###Examples:
 * python coursera.py nlp -v -e - download the whole NLP course in verbose mode and escape file names (skip already downloaded files)